ManthanN75/JPMorgan_midas_core_rust/README.md

 This project is a complete rewrite of the JPMorgan Chase **Forage Virtual Experience Program's backend system**, originally designed in Java/Spring.
 Instead, it is built entirely in **Rust** to explore safe, performant, and async-first backend architecture with real-world components like **Kafka**, **SQLite**, and **REST APIs**.

-> ✅ All 5 Phases Completed — Kafka → SQLite → Incentive API → Actix REST integration
+> ✅ All 5 phases Completed — Kafka → SQLite → Incentive API → Actix REST integration

 ---